Ben-Kandel/WF-Stats/demo-scraper/README.md

 Look at this pair: `131 29`.
 That's the shots fired, shots hit pair for the RL weapon.
 (29 / 131) * 100 == 22.13%, which checks out.
 This player had an RL accuracy of 22%!

+I've provided with you with the other weapon accuracies, specifically LG: 28% and EB: 41%.
+See if you can find which numbers in
+`plstats 0 " 12 0 0 0 10 1 131 29 0 589 162 589 51 21 51 0"`
+correspond to those accuracies.

 That's how I pull accuracy information from the demos.
 There are some irregularities, for example, if a weapon wasn't used at all during a match, it will be recorded as a `0` in the plstats line, and not `0 0`.
+There are also duplicate and useless extra numbers near the end of the list, which might be the remnants of the old weak/strong ammo system.

 When designing the algorithm for parsing these `plstats 0` lines, I had to take into account that the list of numbers isn't always uniform.
 Sometimes a weapon wasn't used, and so it was recorded as a single number, instead of a pair of numbers.